MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 ## Access the Data Export options

-Use the data export page in the admin portal to access all data exports.
+Use the Data export page in the admin portal to access all data exports.

 1. Select the **Governance and compliance** tab.
 2. Select **Data Export**. <br>